Earth

 Saturn – Lead

-each spun their individual metals (influences) into the depths of the
+(the planets) each spun their individual metals (influences) into the

 Here's